 Bret worked with the U.S. Army Special Forces Command from 2009 to 2020 to reduce the number of motorcycle-related deaths for Army Special Operations Forces (ARSOF) personnel.
 He was commemorated by the Secretary of Defense for being a primary factor in the first zero death year in the history of the U.S. Army’s Special Forces.

-Bret has owned and ridden countless motorcycles and expertly transitions between platforms with zero decline in competence.
-Taking a Yamaha FJR onto a sandy singletrack trail, navigating a Harley Davidson Ultra through a tight cone weave, or passing racers on a fully-loaded BMW F800GS are some of the accomplishments that have left onlookers in surprise.
+Much of Bret’s ability to coach riders with astounding efficiency on their personal bikes has to do with his experience riding countless motorcycles.
+Bret can expertly transitions between platforms with zero decline in competence taking a Yamaha FJR1300 onto a sandy singletrack trail, navigating a Harley Davidson Ultra through a tight cone weave, or passing racers while riding a loaded Ducati Multistrada V4s are some of the accomplishments that have left onlookers in surprise.

 He has had extensive training in every facet of motorcycling, spending a significant amount of time perfecting his craft both on the racetrack and on singletrack trails.
 Bret can fluently transitioning between various disciplines and can easily pinpoint and differentiate between the similarities and differences in each discipline.

 Bret lives in Idaho with his wife of 10 years (who is also an accomplished ADV motorcyclist herself).
 His two daughters live nearby along with a gaggle of grandkids.
 Teaching and riding are his work as well as his hobbies.
 He is also consumed with learning everything he can about motorcycle dynamics/physics as well as advanced adult education psychology, specifically cognitive biases that affect the way we learn and process new information.